Understanding Layer 2 security in Network Architecture for FCX Certification

 • Port Security

-• Description: Limits the number of MAC addresses allowed on a port, preventing unauthorized devices from accessing the network by restricting the entry points for devices.
+Description: Limits the number of MAC addresses allowed per port, preventing unauthorized devices from joining the network by restricting their entry point.

-• Benefit: Helps mitigate MAC address spoofing and restricts network access to authorized devices only.
+Benefit: Helps enforce MAC address spoofing prevention and restricts network access to authorized users only.

 • Dynamic ARP Inspection (DAI)

-• Description: Validates ARP packets against a trusted database to ensure that the source IP and MAC addresses match legitimate entries.
+Description: Validates ARP packets against static entries to ensure that the source MAC and IP addresses match the device’s actual identity.

-• Benefit: Prevents ARP spoofing attacks that are designed to intercept or redirect network traffic.
+Benefit: Prevents ARP spoofing attacks and other techniques to intercept or redirect network traffic.

 • Private VLANs (PVLANs)